YusufsKaygusuz/chart_website/README.md

 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/mit/).

-Not: `https://github.com/username/repo-name` bağlantısını gerçek GitHub deposunun URL'siyle değiştirmeniz gerektiğini unutmayın.
-Ayrıca, `your-demo-link` bağlantısını canlı demoya ait URL ile değiştirmeniz gerekmektedir.
+Note: Note that you need to replace the  `https://github.com/username/repo-name` link with the URL of the actual GitHub repository.
+Also, you need to replace `your-demo-link` with the URL of the live demo.